FORMS & RESOURCES FOR ATHLETES AND PARENTS

 • Various Message Balls

-Athletes who complete the season with a 90% or better Monday-through-Friday practice attendance rate, compete in a minimum of 4 DAL meets and a minimum of 6 meets total during the regular season, obtain a Letterman Standard in a minimum of 3 separate events (2 for throwers) while competing in sanctioned
+Athletes who complete the season with a 90% or better Monday-through-Saturday practice attendance rate, compete in a minimum of 4 DAL meets and a minimum of 6 meets total during the regular season, obtain a Letterman Standard in a minimum of 3 separate events (2 for throwers) while competing in sanctioned

 CIF competition as a member of the team or advance to the final round in 1 or more events at the DAL Championships

 during the spring season will receive the Campolindo athletic department "Letterman" award.